davidpozoio/express-template/README.md

 ## TESTING

-This project uses jest for testing
+This project uses `vitest` and testcontainers for testing.
+To start your tests you can use the next command.

+There are some utils for testing.

 ## COMMITS